data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 In Technical Appendix A (at the end of this chapter), we show how to access directly data from a few other sources: Excel, SPSS (via `.SAV` files), and Google Sheets.

-### Downloading and accessing the data sets used in this book
+### Downloading and Accessing the Datasets Used in this Book

 Throughout this book you'll see data accessed in a multitude of ways.
 Sometimes we've pulled the data directly from a website, while other times we ask you to load the data from a `.csv` or `.xls` file.
-We've also provided each of the datasets used in this book as `.rda` files that are accessible via the `dataedu` package.
+We've also provided each of the datasets used in this book as `.rda` files that are accessible via the {dataedu} package.
-More details about the `dataedu` package on be found [on GitHub](https://github.com/data-edu/dataedu), however we'll walk through the basic steps here as well.
+More details about the {dataedu} package on be found [on GitHub](https://github.com/data-edu/dataedu) (https://github.com/data-edu/dataedu), however we'll walk through the basic steps here as well.

-Once you've installed the `dataedu` package (described above), you can use the `install_dataedu()` function to download all of the packages we'll be using in this text.
+Once you've installed the {dataedu} package (described above), you can use the `install_dataedu()` function to download all of the packages we'll be using in this text.
 This step is optional, and you're welcome to install packages as you use them.

 To install all of the packages used in this text, run the following code in your RStudio console: